I assume that you have already looked at Part 0, and that you have already cloned and built the JDK.

 Done

-Tiered Compilation, VM flags to control compilation
+Tiered Compilation and VM flags to control a compilation

-In our execution above, we notice that from our Test.java only Test::test was ever compiled, and only with C1 (tier 1, 2, or 3).
+In our execution above, we notice that from Test.java only Test::test was ever compiled, and only with C1 (tier 1, 2, or 3).
 But we obviously are also running Test::main, so why does that method not get compiled?

 • Interpreter: initially all code is executed in the interpreter.
 This means we can start executing code immediately, but not at a high speed.
 We profile which code is executed, by counting how many times a method is invoked for example.
 If we reach a certain threshold, we decide that this method should be compiled, so we add the method to the compilation queue.
 But in the meantime we continue executing in the interpreter.
 If we ever enter that method again, and the compilation is complete, then we can execute the compiled code.

 Back to our example.
 We saw that Test::main was never compiled, thus must have exclusively been executed in the interpreter.
-Test::test is first executed in the interpreter, then is deemed hot enough for a C1 Compilation.
+Test::test is first executed in the interpreter, then is deemed hot enough for a C1 compilation.

 $ java -XX:CompileCommand=printcompilation,Test::* -Xint Test.java